-- 8. The regulatory framework for electronic communications is based on five Directives adopted by the European Union (EU).
-These Directives have been implemented in Norwegian Law by Act no. 83 of 4 July 2003 relating to electronic communications (Electronic Communications Act) and associated regulations, including the Regulations of 16 February 2004 on electronic communications networks and services (Ecom Regulations). - 9.
-In 2018, the EU adopted a Directive revising the common European framework for electronic communications.
+regulations, including the Regulations of 16 February 2004 on electronic communications networks and services (Ecom Regulations).

+- 18. In 2018, the EU adopted a Directive revising the common European framework for electronic communications.
 The Directive replaced four of the five original Directives with a single new directive.
-The Directive will hereinafter be referred to as the 'Electronic Communications Directive'. - 10.
+The Directive will hereinafter be referred to as the 'Electronic Communications Directive'. - 19.
 The Electronic Communications Directive was incorporated into the EEA Agreement on 24 September 2021, and has resulted in a need for amendments to the Electronic Communications Act and associated regulations.
 Proposals for a new Electronic Communications Act and regulations were circulated for comment on 2 July 202210.
 The Ministry of Digitalisation and Public Governance is currently working on a draft text of the bill for consideration by The Storting.
-The draft version of the decision will hereinafter be based on the current Electronic Communications Act and associated regulations.
-Initial references to statutory and regulatory provisions (primarily chapter 3) will contain references to updated provisions in the proposed new Electronic Communications Act and associated regulations. - 11.
-According to the regulatory framework, the obligations for providers with significant market power are determined individually on the basis of a market analysis and with a limited forward-looking time horizon.
-Particular attention must be paid to the expected pro-competitive effect of the relevant remedies.
+The decision will hereinafter be based on the current Electronic Communications Act and associated regulations.
+Initial references to statutory and regulatory provisions (primarily chapter 3) will contain references to updated provisions in the proposed new Electronic Communications Act and associated regulations. - 20.
+According to the regulatory framework, the obligations for providers with significant market power are determined individually on the basis of a market analysis and with a limited forward-looking time horizon.11 Particular attention must be paid to the expected pro-competitive effect of the relevant remedies.